Bleepooo/PythonBotTemplate/README.md

-# PythonBotTemplate
+# Discord.py Bot Template
-Discord.py Bot Template
+Discord.py Bot Template for discord.

 ### How to use: